 Optimize for mobile

 Last year over $1 trillion retail sales were done on mobile screens.
 That’s 28 percent!
 Not bad, right?
 Make your page ‘mobile friendly’.
 More and more sales are coming from phones and tablets.
-Just imagine how many people are willing to buy on the go or at the last moment before leaving on vacation.
+Just imagine how many people are willing to buy on the go or at the last moment before leaving on vacation to Hawaii.

 The holidays are the right time to take the steps to connect your business to mobile users.